Travel Nepal

 underline with arrow

 The world’s tallest and most famous mountain is a true icon of Nepal.
-For many travellers it is simply a must-see, and the feeling of getting up close to this giant is impossible to match.
-There’s more to region than just Everest, of course, with peaceful foothills and fascinating tribal communities spread across the landscape and into neighbouring Tibet, making any journey to Everest a real adventure.
+For many travellers, it is simply a must-see, and the feeling of getting up close to this giant is impossible to match.
+There’s more to the region than just Everest, of course, with peaceful foothills and fascinating tribal communities spread across the landscape and into neighbouring Tibet, making any journey to Everest a real adventure.

 There are many ways to see the mountain, whether you’re trekking to Everest Base Camp via the ancient Sherpa capital at Namche Bazaar, scaling the peak or taking the scenic flight to see Everest from the sky.
 Whichever you choose, the experience will stay with you for a lifetime.